I’ve watched The White Bus in full twice this week and you know what? I still haven’t a clue what it’s actually about.

 I’m focusing on the best-known part by Lindsay Anderson, which appeared with little fanfare in 1967 and promptly disappeared for years after before re-emerging as something of a cult classic.

-Of late, The White Bus has started to get showings on one of the satellite movie channels (MGM) and can be found on YouTube (see below), so no longer the cult gem it once was.
+Of late, The White Bus has even started to get showings on one of the satellite movie channels and can sometimes be found on YouTube, although with the official release that seems to have been stopped.
+So no longer the cult gem it once was.
 But on the plus side, this tale of one girl’s day in Manchester is now getting the wider audience it deserves.

 After spending some time strolling around, she catches ‘The White Bus’, a maiden voyage of a bus taking the sights of ’60s Manchester which happens to be packed by a mixed crowd, headed up by the mayor himself (Arthur Lowe).

-After that, we’re taken on a a journey around some less obvious sites, from the industrial expanses through to the arty locations, throwing in a few oddball visits along the way.
-When that’s over, the girl leaves, heads back to the city’s streets and ends the day with some fish ‘n’ chips.
+After that, we’re taken on a journey around some less obvious sites, from the industrial expanses through to the arty locations, throwing in a few oddball visits along the way.
+When that’s over, the girl leaves then heads back to the city’s streets and ends the day with some fish ‘n’ chips.